Peru

 Servicios Postales del Peru SA |

-arrived at postal desks in Peru on beginning of
+Most arrived at postal desks beginning in early 2017.

 a wingspan twice as large as the living flying bird with the largest